 - Activity and sports days that need driving or a later pickup

-Write out a simple weekly grid showing which days need coverage and what hours.
-You will use it in every step that follows, and it makes describing your needs to a caregiver much easier.
+Write out a weekly grid showing which days need coverage and what hours.
+You’ll use it in every step that follows, and it makes describing your needs to a caregiver much easier.

 Step 2: Choose the right type of care

 - Daycare or center-based care.
-Some centers offer school-age care with set hours and a structured environment.
+If your child is already at a center that offers school-age care, extending into the afternoon can be a smooth handoff with set hours and a structured environment.

 Step 3: Set your child care budget

-Costs vary widely by the type of care you choose and by where you live.
-After school nannies and babysitters are usually paid hourly, and rates differ from city to city.
-After school programs and centers typically charge a weekly or monthly fee.
+How you’re billed depends on the type of care.
+In-home nannies and babysitters are usually hourly, and rates vary by city.
+After-school programs and child care centers typically charge a weekly, monthly, or semester fee.

-For current in-home hourly rates by city, see how much an after school nanny costs.
-It is also worth checking whether you qualify for the federal Child and Dependent Care Tax Credit or an employer Dependent Care FSA, both of which can offset school year care costs.
+For current in-home hourly rates by city, see how much an after-school nanny costs in 2026.
+Before you finalize a number, also check whether you qualify for the federal Child and Dependent Care Tax Credit or have access to an employer Dependent Care FSA.
+Both can offset school-year care costs.
 Our guide to child care and dependent care tax benefits covers the basics.

 Step 4: Start your search and hire

-Once you know your schedule and budget, start your search.
-Give yourself enough runway to interview a few candidates, check references, and ideally do a trial afternoon before the school year begins.
+Once you know your schedule and budget, start looking.
+Give yourself enough time to interview a few candidates, check references, and ideally try a trial afternoon before the school year starts.

-As you evaluate caregivers, look for experience with your children’s ages, comfort with your pickup and activity logistics, reliable scheduling, and a clear answer on driving if that is part of the role.
-On UrbanSitter, every caregiver completes an annual background check and has their profile reviewed by our Trust and Safety team, and you can read reviews from other local families as you compare.
+As you evaluate sitters and nannies, look for experience with your kids’ ages, comfort with school pickup, and (if it matters) reliable driving.
+On UrbanSitter, every active caregiver completes a background check and has their profile reviewed by our Trust and Safety team, and you can read reviews from nearby families as you compare.

-For a deeper how-to, see our 7 tips for hiring an after school nanny.
-When you are ready to start browsing, you can find an after school nanny near you and sign up free to view full profiles and reviews.
+For a step-by-step hiring playbook, see our 7 tips for hiring an after-school nanny.
+Ready to start browsing?
+You can find an after-school nanny near you and sign up free to view full profiles and reviews.

 Step 5: Prep for the school year routine